R0land013/easy-mvp/README.md

 ![flow_of_calls_on_presenter](https://github.com/R0land013/easy-mvp/blob/b2c8ba51e5315679848925967611e1e5931871dd/readme_img/flow_of_calls_on_presenter.png?raw=true)

 The **_on_initialize** method is the first method called in the **AbstractPresenter** class.
 Here the instance variables of the presenter must be initialized.
-Also you must create the instance of the view that corresponds to the presenter.
+Also, you must create the instance of the view that corresponds to the presenter.
 Once created, the view instance must be set with the **_set_view(view)** method, from this way the view is made accessible to the rest of the classes in **easy_mvp environment**.